You came to the conclusion that you need digital asset management software (DAM)

 - Does DAM make receiving files easier?

-- Does DAM make it easy to share and collaborate on assets with people outside my organization?
+- Does DAM make it easy to share and collaborate on digital assets with people outside my organization?

 In other words: do I still need a Dropbox on top of my DAM?